webdeveloper510/jeetodhan/wp-content/plugins/shopmagic-for-woocommerce/readme.txt

 If you want to build successful email marketing automation in WordPress and WooCommerce ShopMagic will help you achieve that.
 What's more, you can use the plugin to customize WooCommerce emails and send newsletters, notifications, cart reminders, and special offers to your customers.

 You should use the plugin if you look for a successful WooCommerce email customizer and marketing automation tool at the same time!
 ShopMagic will help you boost your sales and run email marketing campaigns effectively.

+= How to send custom emails in WordPress and WooCommerce with this email customizer? =

+First, you need to create a new automation.
+Then, you may choose the event for which the automation will be triggered.
+Next, there are filters to narrow the conditions.
+Finally, you can pick one of the actions available including the new email template.
+That's it 😊!

+The plugin lets you create, customize, and send personalized emails in WordPress and WooCommerce, for example to:

+* Inform about new blog posts (**a free WordPress newsletter plugin**) 📨
+* Send emails to **rescue WooCommerce carts** and lower the abandonment cart rate (with a free add-on) 🛒
+* Improve your communication with WooCommerce customers with **customized follow up emails for order status change** 📣
+* **Offer discount coupons** for your WooCommerce products with the custom email content, layout, and triggers ⭐
+* **Create email lists from WordPress with CF7 free add-on and WooCommerce orders** .
+Then, save these emails to Mailchimp or Google Sheets (with a free add-on) 💌

+These are only a few examples of email marketing automations for your WordPress and WooCommerce stores.
+See more inspiring [**email marketing ideas on our blog &rarr;**](https://shopmagic.app/blog/?utm_source=wporg&utm_medium=readme&utm_campaign=shopmagic-for-woocommerce&utm_term=blog&utm_content=faq)

+= Why customize emails if there are default ones in WordPress or WooCommerce? =

+First, there is no easy way to customize emails in WordPress.
+WooCommerce gives you a way to adjust its email templates in *WooCommerce* &rarr; *Settings* &rarr; *Emails*.
+You need to know HTML, CSS, and PHP to change the email templates in WooCommerce.
+However, this option is limited to the statuses and email triggers in WooCommerce.
+If you need more use the events, filters, and actions in ShopMagic 🚀!

 = Is it possible to create an unlimited number of automations and send unlimited emails with your plugin? =